puffinrocks/puffin/README.md

 On public server you need to configure wildacard DNS record to point to your domain.
 On localhost there are many alternative solutions to this problem.

-The easiest is to update your /etc/resolv.conf file to include the following line:
+The easiest is to update your /etc/resolv.conf file to include the following line at the top:

-    nameserver 172.16.100.100
+    nameserver 127.0.0.1

+Make sure that you disable your local DNS server, such as dnsmasq, before running Puffin.

 Alternatively you can add the following to your /etc/hosts file (although this solution is less elegant and flexible, and email sending won't work):